-When you talk about global government, you are talking about imperial government.
+When you talk about global government you are talking about imperial government.
 You are talking about empire.
-And it will inevitably be the case that some groups—because they have greater will to power, greater competence in government—will end up ruling over others.
-A ruling caste will emerge that will be ethnically homogeneous to some extent, and that is going to be a source of a great deal of unnecessary conflict and hatred.
-Right now, the EU is a de facto German empire.
+And it will inevitably be the case that some groups — because they have greater will to power, greater competence in government — will end up ruling over others.
+A ruling caste will emerge that will be ethnically homogeneous to some extent.
+That is going to be a source of a great deal of unnecessary conflict and hatred.
+Right now the EU is a de facto German empire.
 It’s what Hitler almost created.
 Germany calls the shots in the EU, and a lot of countries don’t like that.
 The French don’t like this strange situation, because they thought they would be joining the EU to be the ones calling the shots.

 It’s not a perfect solution, but I think ethnonationalism, by giving each group its homeland, and also by guarding against the encroachment of one country on another, is the way to go.
 There would be a kind of ethnonationalist world order.
 There would be another version of the UN.
 It would be there to help keep people separate, and to keep everything flowing along in the most amicable way possible.

-I: Some would say that that’s the case already.
+I: You know, some would say that that’s the case already.

 And instead of declaring your intention to commit racial and cultural genocide against the whole planet in the name of peace, maybe we should just figure out how to make do with the cultural and racial differences that we’ve got today, so we can actually preserve our differences and live together.
 I think the route towards that is ethnonationalism for everyone.

 I: There are a few ways that you can divide humanity up.
-You can do it by family, if you were satisfied with these super-small microstates.
+You can do it by family if you were satisfied with these super-small microstates.
 You could also do it geographically, by taste in music, or political affiliation.
-My question is why race in particular?
-What benefits does an ethnic or racial arrangement provide over other ways of shaping society?
+My question is: Why race in particular?
+What benefits does an ethnic or racial arrangement provides over other ways of shaping society?
 Why are racial distinctions more salient than other ones?